slateci/slate-catalog-stable/charts/globus-compute/README.md

 ## How to Use

-There are two required values to specify in the `values.yaml` file, `endpointUUID` and authentication.
+There are two required values to specify in the application configuration file, `endpointUUID` and authentication.

 ### `endpointUUID`